aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     This configuration currently in PREVIEW **will** change in future version of AVD.

 for eBGP LAN routing protocol the following is done to enable HA:

+  - one inbound route-map `RM-BGP-UNDERLAY-PEERS-IN`:
+    - deny routes received from LAN that already contain the WAN AS in the path.

 - the uplink interfaces are used as HA interfaces.
 - the subnets of the HA interfaces are redistributed to BGP via the `RM-CONN-2-BGP` route-map